Making-Sense-Info/Varese/use-cases/insee.md

 IsBasedOn.hasDifferentUnitType	variable B is based on a previous variable A, but the UnitType is different

+### Another angle for variable transforamtion.
-### maybe another angle here when we transform variable.
-And it cross previous categories , so it could be an extension, like IsBasedOn.hasDifferentValueDomain.aggregation
+This crosses previous categories , so it could be an extension, like IsBasedOn.hasDifferentValueDomain.aggregation

 IsBasedOn.Aggregation	variable B is based on a previous variable A. the representation of the variable B is different in order to correspond to an agregation values of the variable A (gathering of categories or creation of intervalles if variable A is numeric).
 This case is a subcase